 - (12) Subregulation (11) does not apply to a person who is a person conducting a business or undertaking at a workplace if - (a) the person has given written notice in accordance with rule 348(1) of the Work Health and Safety Regulations 2012 and that notice has not be superseded by written notice given in accordance with rule 348(4) of those regulations; or - (b) the workplace is a determined major hazard facility.

 92. Restrictions applying to veterinary medicines

 A person must not -

-- (a) administer to himself or herself; or - (b) administer to another person; or a medicine or other substance which contains a poison or restricted substance and which is prepared for the treatment of animals.
+- (a) administer to himself or herself; or

+- (b) administer to another person; or

-- (c) sell or supply for human use; or - (d) represent as being suitable for human use -
+- (c) sell or supply for human use; or

+- (d) represent as being suitable for human use -